 Nielsen shapes the world's media and content as a global leader in audience measurement, data and analytics.
 Through our understanding of people and their behaviors across all channels and platforms, we empower our clients with independent and actionable intelligence so they can connect and engage with their audiences-now and into the future.

-An S&P 500 company, Nielsen (NYSE: NLSN) operates around the world in more than 55 countries.
-Learn more at www.nielsen.com or www.nielsen.com/investors and connect with us on social media.
+Nielsen operates around the world in more than 55 countries.
+Learn more at www.nielsen.com and connect with us on social media (Twitter, LinkedIn, Facebook and Instagram).